ivangeorgiew/AwesomeBlog/README.md

 Blog for SoftUni - a team effort :)

 /*To Dos*/
+- finish all the views
 - finish all the routes
-- finish all the views
-- add the images to the index articles
 - check for errors and clarify further
+- fix the visual design
 - add some of your own functionality
 - do the tests
 - see how to do production